hannobraun/vndf-2016/docs/marketing.md

 ## Planned Measures

+### Webcasts

+* Regularly the game with hand-picked testers and record it.
+The videos can be published on YouTube.
+* The goal is to further engage active fans and draw more people to the website and mailing list.
+* This requires interesting game mechanics, preferably interesting gameplay.

 ### Linux Gaming Forums

 * As long as the game is Linux-exclusive, we may be able to use this to recruit